 - Greet guests and provide concierge-style information in hotels and airports, even checking guests into the accommodation

 - Handle luggage and follow you with it

 AI-enabled robots add a whole new dimension to IT solutions for the travel industry.
 A byproduct of using robots is that human-to-human contact and concerns about infection are reduced to the absolute minimum – something the post-COVID era will likely appreciate.

 ID Scanners and Other Electronic Recognition Tools Are Critical

-When ID scanners first appeared on the scene around the beginning of the 21st century, they were a nice convenience and could speed up the flow of travelers through a terminal, but more traditional methods could still handle the job.
+When ID scanners first appeared on the scene around the beginning of the 21st century, they were an excellent convenience and could speed up the flow of travelers through a terminal, but more traditional methods could still handle the job.
 Nowadays, with the proliferation of electronically readable IDs and other documents, these tools are indispensable IT solutions for the travel industry.

 Virtual Reality and Augmented Reality